bodkhe-kanaad/CoDecide/README.md

 6. As a User I want to save my Poll for documentation and record purposes.

 ### End User Instructions
 On your welcome screen you can choose to Login or Signup.
+You can also see my visual component the App logo in this screen.

 If you choose Signup you will have to fill in all your details and login again with your credentials.

 After login you can
 create a new poll - you can add the option by filling in the field and then clicking the "Add Option" button.
 You can also see the added options in the scroll pane below.

 Once done adding options to your poll you can click the "Next" button - After which you can add your desired other users to the Poll by simply entering their usernames.You can also see the added usernames in the scroll pane below.